Economy 7 tariff

 Economy 7 is an electricity tariff in which the cost of the electricity you use is different, depending on the time of day.

-The hours of cheap electricity are normally from 12 midnight until 07.00 in winter, and from 01.00 to 08.00 in summer, though this can vary between suppliers.
+The hours of cheaper electricity are normally from 12am (midnight) until 7am in winter, and from 1am to 8am in summer, though this can vary between suppliers.
 Sometimes people talk about ‘day-rate’ and ‘night-rate’, but we prefer to call this ‘on-peak’ and ‘off-peak’.

-The cheap, off-peak rate is about a third of the price of the on-peak electricity.
-This is because demand for electricity over night is lower and the energy companies are happy to sell their electricity for less.
-Some companies offer similar tariffs to Economy 7 that may have different start and finish times or may also include an hour or two during the day at a cheap rate.
+The cheaper, off-peak rate is about a third of the price of the on-peak electricity.
+This is because demand for electricity overnight is lower and the energy companies are happy to sell their electricity for less.
+Some companies offer similar tariffs to Economy 7 that may have different start and finish times or may also include an hour or two during the day at a cheaper rate.

 Is Economy 7 right for me?

-While Economy 7 gives you seven hours of cheap electricity at night, the downside is that for the other 17 hours the electricity costs more than normal.
+While Economy 7 gives you seven hours of cheaper electricity at night, the downside is that for the other 17 hours the electricity costs more than normal.

 This suits certain customers, but not others.
-If you are paying more for your day-time electricity, you should think about running appliances like your washing machine and dishwasher during your off peak hours, but only when you are up and about.
-There is a fire risk if you run these appliances when you’re asleep.
+If you are paying more for your day-time electricity, you should think about running appliances like your washing machine and dishwasher during off-peak hours, but only when you are up and about.
+If you run these appliances when you’re asleep, there’s a greater risk of a fire breaking out unnoticed.
+The fire service recommend that you check your smoke alarms regularly.

-Economy 7 will be cost-effective if you use electricity for your heating and hot water (not gas, which is a much cheaper heating fuel) and if you use more than 40% of your electricity at night.
+Economy 7 will be cost effective if you use electricity for your heating and hot water, and if you use more than 40% of your electricity at night.

 Most people that use 40% of their electricity at night will have electric night storage heaters and a hot water tank heated by electricity.
 This is because they can both be timed to use cheap, off-peak electricity and store this as heat until needed during the following day.

-If you heat your home with electricity, but don’t have storage heaters or a hot water tank, And if you have a new heating system put in – for example you go from night storage heaters to an air source heat pump Economy 7 probably won’t be cost effective for you, but your electricity supplier can confirm this.
+If you heat your home with electricity with an air source heat pump and you don’t have night storage heaters or a hot water tank timed to come on overnight, Economy 7 probably won’t be cost effective for you, but your electricity supplier can confirm this.

 How do I know if I have Economy 7?